 Sometimes, it’s hard for educators… and I mean principals, everybody… to step back and really allow the students to take that learning on their own, to make mistakes, and learn from their mistakes because those are the most powerful tools ─ our mistakes ─ and do a better job the next time or find new ways to make things work.

 I think that’s the way of education in the future.
 It’s learning how to learn and not learning what we’ve learned from the past only.
 Learning how to learn is very important.
 Everybody learns differently so we should allow space for that.

-RB: Marilyn, we look at personalized learning.
+Mind Rocket: Marilyn, we look at personalized learning.
 If you were asked, what recommendations would you have for a district that is evaluating their personalized learning efforts?
 What questions can they ask that would help to basically sort of reveal the true players in personalized learning who are doing it in ways that are much more expansive and comprehensive to the individuals we’re talking about ─ these students and the teachers in the room?
 What questions would you have them ask themselves about their own curriculum?